fgpv-vpgf/rcs/deployment.md

 1. Install virtualenv `pip install virtualenv`
 1. Create python virtual environment `virtualenv c:\inetpub\rcs`
 1. Activate the virtualenv `scripts\activate`
-1. Extract the deployment package (or for dev environments clone this repo)
+1. Extract the deployment package (or for dev environments clone this repo) to `c:\inetpub\rcs`
 1. Install the project dependencies `pip install -r requirements.txt`
 1. Test the installation `python rcs.py`

 ### IIS Integration

-1. Ensure IIS has CGI support
+1. Ensure IIS has CGI support (http://www.iis.net/configreference/system.webserver/cgi)
 1. Create a website in IIS and point it to the Python virtual environment
 1. Go to the website | Handler Mappings | Add Module Mapping ...
 ```